Bottle Feeding a Baby Goat

 Whether you just got a bottle baby, or you have orphan kids that need bottle feeding, this blog should help you successfully bottle feed a baby goat!

-Stand the kid on the ground or hold it in your lap.
+Stand the kid on the ground or hold it in your lap (the goat kid can be laying in your lap when you feed it, but do not hold them upside down).

-Cover its eyes with your hand (to make it think it is under its mother, this really works)
+Cover its eyes with your hand (to make it think it is under its mother, some baby goats will do better with this, and some will drink just fine without it)

-Some kids may need you to hold your hand under their mouth to keep the bottle from slipping and to get them comfortable.
+Some kids may need you to hold your hand under their mouth for a while to keep the bottle from slipping.

-Amounts of Milk or Formula to Feed the Orphan Kid
+Amounts of Milk or Formula to Feed an Orphan Nigerian Kid

 First two days | 2 ounces colostrum | Every 4 hours |